18020132/dao-duc-tung.github.io/src/pages/ml-skills/the-ultimate-machine-learning-system/ml-in-production/index.md

 You might be a victim of biased ML algorithms.
 Your resume might be ranked very low because your name is not common.
 The ranking model picks name as an important feature :)

-> ML algorithms don't predict the future, but encode the past, perpetuating the biases in the data and more.
+> ML algorithms don't predict the future but encode the past, perpetuating the biases in the data and more.

 The minority groups would be harmed badly because the wrong predictions have minor consequences on the model's overall performance.